Other Magic

 ahuramazda

-Even in ancient Iran the mythological worldview was built on the opposition of the forces of Good and Light, embodied in the ethical law Arta and personified by the great Ahura Mazda — “Lord of Wisdom,” “Wise Lord” (Greek: Ormuzd) — and the forces of Darkness and Evil, embodied in falsehood and personified by Angra Mainyu (Ahriman).
+In ancient Iran, the mythic image of the world was already shaped by the opposition of Good and Light — embodied in the ethical law Arta and personified by the great Ahura Mazda, “Lord Wisdom,” “Wise Lord” (Greek: Ormuzd) — and Darkness and Evil, embodied in falsehood and personified by Angra Mainyu (Ahriman).

-This dualism spread widely through the East and later passed into the ancient and medieval worlds.
-Mazdaism did not immediately become the state religion of Iran.
-When Cyrus the Achaemenid (558–529) founded his realm, he practised religious tolerance, but gradually the gods of Iran were displaced by the cult of Ahura Mazda.
+This dualism spread widely across the East and later entered the ancient and medieval world.
+Mazdaism did not become Iran’s state religion at once.
+When Cyrus the Achaemenid (558–529) founded his empire, he practiced religious tolerance; yet over time the older gods of Iran were displaced by the cult of Ahura Mazda.

-The most esoteric Iranian traditions explain that evil existed before the world’s creation.
-Zervan, as the Supreme God, performed sacrifices for a thousand years to obtain offspring, and when hope was nearly lost two sons finally appeared — Ahriman, the fruit of his doubt, and Ormuzd, the fruit of his faith.
-Ahriman saw the light before Ormuzd, but the latter was destined to triumph, albeit not without struggle.
+The most esoteric Iranian traditions state that evil appeared even before the creation of the world.
+Zervan, as the Supreme God, performed sacrifices for 1,000 years to obtain offspring; when he had already lost hope, two sons were born — Ahriman, the fruit of his doubts, and Ormuzd, the fruit of his faith.
+Ahriman came to the light before Ormuzd, yet the second was destined to win, though never without struggle.

-The second stage of Creation — the making of the human world — aimed at defeating evil.
-The cosmic process was viewed as the struggle of eternal good and evil, or of Truth (Arta) and its opposite — Lie (Drauga, Druj).
-The benevolent part of the earthly world was created by the good principle; in response the evil spirit produced a countercreation, bringing death, winter, heat, harmful animals, and so on; the constant struggle of the two principles determines all existence in the world.
+The second stage of Creation — the creation of the human world — had one aim: victory over evil.
+The world process was understood as the struggle of eternal good and evil, or Truth (Arta) and its antipode, Falsehood (Drauga, Drudj).
+The beneficent part of the earthly world was created by the good principle; the evil spirit answered with a counter-creation — death, winter, heat, harmful animals, and more.
+The unending conflict of the two principles determines the entire existence of the world.

-The original divine duality was mirrored in a similar duality among humans.
-Even before creation, two twin spirits made a choice between good and evil (which determined one as holy and the other as hostile).
-A similar choice was then made by the Amarta Spentas, who took the side of good, and by the daimons, the herd (“the soul of the bull“), who chose evil.
-The same choice is offered to man.
+The primordial divine duality became a corresponding duality within humanity.
+Even before creation, two twin spirits chose between good and evil, determining their being — one as a holy spirit, the other as a hostile one.
+The same choice was then made by the Amarta Spentas, who took the side of good, and by the daevas, who chose evil; by the cattle (“the soul of the bull”), who chose good; and so on.
+That same choice is offered to the human being.

 kumran

-In the middle of the 1st century CE, on the northwest shore of the Dead Sea in the Engedi region, there lived a secluded sect that had withdrawn from the world, rejected marriage and family life, and were “unfamiliar with money” — that is, they evidently earned their living by communal labour — the Essenes.
-The name they chose for themselves, “Essenes,” derives from the Syriac word Asaya, meaning “physicians,” and in Greek “therapeutae.”
-Their public activity consisted in healing physical and moral ailments.
-They lived on communal principles, i.e., in a commune.
+In the middle of the 1st century CE, on the northwestern shores of the Dead Sea near Engedi, a secluded sect lived withdrawn from the world.
+They rejected marriage and family life, “knew no money,” and evidently supported themselves through communal labor: the Essenes.
+The name they chose for themselves, “Essenes,” derives from the Syriac Asaya, meaning “physicians,” and in Greek “therapeutae,” because their public work among the people consisted of healing physical and moral ailments.
+They lived as a commune, on collectivist principles.

-Pliny’s remark that the Essene community received “strangers wearied by life” is also striking.
-In seeking social causes for the emergence and long historical existence of the Essenes, Pliny finds in the desire to separate from society people who were disappointed with their lives or with the social system and its spiritual values.
-At the same time he expresses surprise at the size of this group and at their ability to sustain themselves across generations.
+Pliny’s remark is also telling: “life-weary newcomers” entered the Essene community.
+In seeking the social roots of the Essenes’ emergence and long historical existence, Pliny finds them in the urge to separate from a society that had disappointed people in life, in the social order, and in its spiritual values.
+At the same time, he expresses astonishment at the size of this group and at the very possibility that it could continually replenish itself with new generations.

-The Essenes practised communal ownership, stood out for exceptional piety and moral purity, and valued celibacy above marriage.
-Moral values occupied the central place in Essene life; they avoided oaths and did not attribute great importance to sacrifices.
-Although they zealously observed rites, their goal appears to have been spiritual perfection.
+The Essenes practiced communal ownership of property, were distinguished by exceptional piety and moral purity, and placed celibacy above marriage.
+Moral values held the central place in Essene life; they avoided oaths and assigned no special importance to sacrifices.
+Although they zealously observed rituals, their aim was spiritual perfection.

-They devoted much attention to preaching, to physical and spiritual purity, to washings and other hygienic practices, which they considered connected with spiritual life.
-The “creed” of the Essenes begins with the following words: “From the all‑knowing God of all that is and has been… He created man to rule over the world and placed within him two spirits, to guide him until the time appointed by him.
-These are the spirits of Truth and of Kriwda.
-In the hall of light is the genealogy of Truth, and from the springs of darkness the genealogy of Kriwda” (3,15 el.).
-Thus their ideas were likewise dualistic.
+The Essenes’ “creed” begins with these words: “From the God who knows all that exists and has existed… He created man for dominion over the world and placed in him two spirits, so that he might be guided by them until the term appointed by Him.
+These are the spirits of Truth and of Perversity.
+In the abode of light is the lineage of Truth, and from the sources of darkness is the lineage of Perversity” (3,15 el.).
+Their views, therefore, were also dualistic.

-The three pillars of Kriwda, or Belial, were named intemperance, wealth, and lawlessness.
-The servants of Kriwda are rapists and oppressors, corrupt and greedy people who trample their fellows without law.
-Truth, by contrast, stands on asceticism, non-possession and reverence before the Being.
-Its spirit is “the spirit of humility, long-suffering, great mercy, eternal good, intelligence, understanding and mighty wisdom, which inspires faith in all the deeds of God.”
+Three pillars of Perversity, or Belial, are named: intemperance, wealth, and impiety.
+The servants of Perversity are violent men and oppressors — people depraved and greedy, unlawfully trampling their brethren.
+Truth, by contrast, rests on asceticism, non-acquisitiveness, and reverence before the One Who Is.
+Its spirit is the “spirit of humility, long-suffering, great mercy, eternal good, intelligence, understanding, and mighty wisdom, which instills faith in all the deeds of God.”

-The way of man, the Essenes believed, is predestined before his birth.
-“Servants of Kriwda” will remain such for ever, while only the “elect” will be saved, who should joyfully await the destruction of the “sons of darkness.”
-Moreover, the Essenes believed that they would take part in the world battle that angels would wage against pagans and Jews who did not accept the Essene doctrines.
+The Way of the human being, the Essenes believed, is predetermined before his creation.
+The “servants of Perversity” remain such forever, while only the “elect” are saved; they must joyfully await the destruction of the “sons of darkness.”
+The Essenes also believed they were destined to take part in the world battle that angels would wage against pagans and against Jews who did not accept Essene doctrine.

 gnostic

-With such a view, the world itself — material existence in all its forms — at best constitutes a lower state, and at worst is evil, and the same applies to the God who created this world.
-For gnostics, the sensible world is the result of a tragic mistake in the Absolute, or of an invasion of the forces of darkness into the worlds of light.
-The Unborn Father reveals himself in special entities — aeons (sephiroth in Kabbalah), often forming pairs.
-The completeness of these aeons forms the divine fullness — the Pleroma.
-The pride of one of the aeons leads to its fall from the Pleroma and to the beginning of cosmogenesis, the lowest of the ensuing worlds being our material world.
-The universe is the domain of the Archons, who are often called by names of God from the Old Testament (Sabaoth, Adonai, etc.).
-Around the world lie cosmic spheres, like concentric shells, the number of which varies from 7 (most common) to 365 in the system of Basilides.
-The religious significance of this architecture lies in the infinite remoteness of man from God, expressed here by the multitude of aeons inhabited by demonic archons, whose tyrannical rule is called “Heimarmene” (cosmic fate).
-As guardian of his sphere each archon bars the way to souls returning to God after death.
-The chief role in the creation of the world belongs to the head of the archons — the Demiurge.
+With this vision, the world itself — material existence in all its forms — is, at best, a lower state and, at worst, evil; the same judgment falls on the god who made this world.
+In Gnostic thought, the sensory world is the result of a tragic mistake within the Absolute, or of a dark invasion into the worlds of light.
+The Unbegotten Father manifests in special entities — Aeons (sefirot in Kabbalah), often forming pairs.
+The completion of these Aeons forms the divine fullness: the Pleroma.
+The pride of one Aeon leads to its falling away from the Pleroma and to the beginning of cosmogony; the lowest of the worlds thus formed is our material world.
+The universe is the domain of the Archons, who are often called by Old Testament divine names (Sabaoth, Adonai, and others).
+Around the world lie cosmic spheres like concentric оболочки, their number ranging from 7 (most often) to 365 in Basilides.
+The religious meaning of this architecture is the infinite remoteness of man from God, expressed by the multitude of Aeons inhabited by demonic archons, whose tyrannical rule is called “Heimarmene” (universal fate).
+As the guardian of his sphere, each archon blocks the way of souls returning to God after death.
+The chief role in the creation of the world, however, belongs to the head of the archons: the Demiurge.

 demiurg

-The teachings of various gnostic schools found expression in an extremely extensive corpus of writings, but most of these works were destroyed as heretical.
-The best known founders of gnostic sects were Simon the Magus, Menander, Saturninus, Cerinthus (1st century CE), Basilides (d. c.
-140), Valentinus (mid-2nd century) and Marcion (2nd century), each of whom had his own gnostic system.
+The teachings of various Gnostic schools found expression in an extraordinarily vast corpus of writings; most of these works, however, were destroyed as heretical.
+The most famous founders of Gnostic sects were Simon Magus, Menander, Saturninus, Cerinthus (1st century CE), Basilides (d. ca. 140), Valentinus (mid-2nd century), and Marcion (2nd century).
+Each developed his own Gnostic system.

 dualism

-Mani’s teaching is pessimistic, since it posits the idea of the primordiality and irreversibility of evil, which is as autonomous and ancient a principle as good.
-Associating evil with matter and good with light and spirit, Mani nevertheless did not see darkness or matter as the consequence of the fading of light; in Manichaeism the kingdom of darkness stands as an equal adversary to the kingdom of light.
+Mani’s doctrine is pessimistic: it asserts the primordiality and insuperability of evil, a principle as independent and primordial as good.
+Linking evil with matter, and good with light and spirit, Mani nevertheless did not treat darkness or matter as the consequence of extinguished light; in Manichaeism, the kingdom of darkness stands against the kingdom of light as an equal.
 World history is the struggle of light and darkness, good and evil, God and the devil.
-Man is dual: a creation of the devil, he is nevertheless fashioned on the model of the heavenly “luminous primal man.”
-According to Mani, the Gospel Christ was a false Christ.
-The true Christ did not incarnate and did not unite the natures of God and man.
-After Christ, Mani was sent as the Paraclete (Comforter) — the chief of the messengers of the Kingdom of Light.
-Fundamental principles of Manichaeism are: guarding the soul from all bodily defilement, self-denial and restraint, the gradual overcoming of the fetters of matter and the final liberation of the Divine essence imprisoned in man.
-The Manichaeans were expelled from Ctesiphon and scattered to neighbouring territories.
-The Manichaean “patriarch” Sissinius, recognised after a brief internal struggle within the sect, settled in Babylon, forsaken by gods and authorities.
-Some Manichaeans fled beyond the Oxus (Amu Darya) and in the 5th century proclaimed their autonomy from the Babylonian patriarch; this autonomy lasted until the 8th century, when the Manichaean communities of Central Asia recognised the supreme authority of Babylon.
+Man is dual: a creation of the devil, yet formed according to the paradigm of the heavenly “luminous first man.”
+In Mani’s teaching, the Gospel Christ was a false Christ.
+The true Christ did not incarnate and did not unite in himself the natures of God and man.
+After Christ, Mani was sent — the Paraclete (Comforter) — chief of the messengers of the Kingdom of Light.

-The further spread of Manichaeism occurred through its disciples, who passed the founder’s teaching to their successors along a long hereditary chain — centres of Manichaeism cropped up in many different states and many of them remained cut off from the homeland, functioning as autonomous cults.
-The ideas that Mani implanted at the founding and subsequent development of his teaching were so well balanced that they changed little over time and were able to supplant many native religions.
+The further spread of Manichaeism proceeded through disciples who transmitted the founder’s teaching along a long hereditary chain.
+Centers of Manichaeism arose in the most diverse states; many remained cut off from the ancestral homeland and existed as autonomous cults.
+Yet Mani’s ideas, laid down at the moment of his doctrine’s formation and refined in its early development, were balanced so precisely that they changed little over time and could displace many indigenous religions.

 saint peter vatican